-- Mix the milk with the flour and sourdough starter.
+- Mix the flour, milk, and sourdough starter.

-- When you are ready to cook the waffles, mix in the remaining ingredients.
+- When you are ready to cook the waffles, mix in all of the remaining ingredients.

-- Cook the waffles according to your waffle iron directions.
+- Cook the waffles according to the directions for your waffle iron.
 I find that the sourdough batter requires slightly longer to cook than other waffle recipes.
 So our waffles cook for 5 minutes total (1 minute, flip, 3 minutes, flip, 1 minute).

-- If you want to make a savoury waffle, omit the sugar and add in other flavours.
-I like a 1/4 cup of finely chopped spring onions, grated cheese or fresh herbs.
+- For a savory waffle, omit the sugar and add in other flavors.
+I like a 1/4 cup of finely chopped green onions, grated cheese, or fresh herbs.

-- This recipe works with any wholegrain gluten free flour.
+- This recipe works with any whole grain gluten-free flour.
 I usually use buckwheat or oat flour.
-For a light and fluffy “white flour” waffles I recommended a mix of flour and starches.
+For light and fluffy “white flour” waffles I recommended a mix of flour and starches.